UCAS Application Guide

-We outline what you should consider when deciding which degree subject to apply for, and help you narrow down your options.
-It's important you choose the right course for you.
+We outline what you should consider when deciding which degree subject to apply for, and help you narrow down your options so you choose the best course for you.

-We break down the factors that are worth taking into consideration when making your university shortlist.
+We break down the factors that are worth considering when making your university shortlist.

-The Russell Group is a collection of 24 British public universities committed to the highest standards of academic excellence in both teaching and research.
+The Russell Group universities are committed to the highest standards of academic excellence.

 All the answers to the most commonly asked questions about university open days.

 The 2020 University League Tables are a great way of seeing which universities are the best out there in the UK.

 Get the facts about Oxford and Cambridge with our guide to help you choose between these two leading universities.